Hello and Welcome!

 If you are considering writing your own vows, I will offer you guidance to help get you started or supply examples of vows you might wish to change in whatever way serves you best.

-Officiating the Ceremony
+Officiating Your Ceremony

 And here’s a suggestion that most couples (and their family and friends) appreciate: rather than stand between the two of you during the ceremony, I generally stand to the side (except when facilitating the vows) with the two of you facing your family and friends.
 This brings the focus on you, not me!
 It also allows your family and friends to feel part of the ceremony in a more intimate way.
 And…it provides great photo ops!